How Long Does Cocaine Stay In Your System?

 Blood tests for cocaine, which are usually done by sending blood samples to a lab, can detect cocaine for up to 12 hours after the last use.
 Tests that involve blood samples can also detect benzoylecgonine for up to 48 hours.
 Tests can detect cocaine and metabolites in saliva for one or two days after drug use.
 Benzoylecgonine may be detectable in urine for up to four days.
 Hair can hold on to the evidence of cocaine use for months after a person has last used the drug.

 Cocaine stays much longer in the body than the duration of the high would suggest.
 The metabolites of cocaine last even longer.
 This is important to understand in terms of drug testing, but even when cocaine is quickly metabolized it still causes serious damage to the brain and body.
-Addiction is always possible with misuse of cocaine, and detoxing, or letting the drug leave the body, is a first and important step in treating cocaine use disorder.
+Addiction is always possible with misuse of cocaine, and detoxing, or letting the drug leave the body, is a first and important step in cocaine addiction treatment.